breathe-doc/breathe/testsuite/source/markups.rst

     * \endverbatim
     */

-As the leading asterisks are captured in the **verbatim** block this will appear to be an incorrectly formatted bullet list.
-Due to the syntantical problems sphinx will issue warnings and the block will render as:
+This will appropriately handle the leading asterisks and render as:

 .. doxygenfunction:: TestClass::rawLeadingAsteriskVerbatim
    :project: rst